-The transition to college can be intimidating, especially so many unknowns are involved.
+The transition to college can be intimidating, especially with so many unknowns involved.
 To help make your transition as smooth as possible, here are some tips from someone who's been there and done that - and what she'd do differently.

 New technology, teacher shortages and the rise of internet-based classrooms may spell the end for the traditional classroom, but that doesn't have to be a bad thing.

 Engaging my students with active learning exercises helped to improve their scores, made learning more interesting, and even improved their self-confidence.

 The debate over the pluses and minuses of homework for K-12 students has been going back and forth in the United States since the 1940's.
 One mother, particularly, was delighted when her daughter's school recently decided to nix the take-home worksheets and limit the coursework to the school day.

 Killing the homework assignments in my class increased engagement and lead to healthier, happier students that are more invested in learning what I have to teach them.